tychen5/Audio_Tagging_Challenge/leo/README.md

 ## Bagging ##
 To lower variance error
 - In phase 1 split to 30% * 3 for training and validate, 10% for testing
-- In phase 2
+- In phase 2 do the 6-fold

 ## Boosting ##
 To lower bias error
 - In phase 1 ensemble voting for stage 2
+- with three kind of CNN model

 ## Stacking ##
 - In phase 1 use the prediction of phase 1's testing output to tune stage 2
-- In phase 2
+- In phase 2 using stage1's prediction of train_X to train XGB voting clf, and use stage1's pr ediction of test_X to use XGB voting clf